-We are China's leading online discount retailer for brands as measured by total revenues in 2011, the number of registered members as of December 31, 2012 and the number of monthly unique visitors in December 2012, according to the Frost & Sullivan Report.
+We are China's leading online discount retailer for brands as measured by total revenues in 2010, the number of registered members as of June 30, 2011 and the number of monthly unique visitors in December 2011, according to the Frost & Sullivan Report.
 We offer high-quality branded products to consumers in China through flash sales on our vipshop.com website.
-Flash sales represents a new online retail format combining the advantages of e-commerce and discount sales through selling a finite quantity of discounted products or services online for a limited period of time.
+Flash sales represent a new online retail format combining the advantages of e-commerce and discount sales through selling a finite quantity of deeply discounted products or services for a limited period of time.
 Since our inception in August 2008, we have attracted a large and growing number of consumers and popular brands.
-We had 26.8 million registered members and over 4.9 million cumulative customers and promoted and sold products for over 5,800 domestic and international brands as of December 31, 2012.
+We had 12.1 million registered members and over 1.7 million cumulative customers and promoted and sold products for over 1,900 popular domestic and international brands as of December 31, 2011.

 Our business model provides a unique online shopping experience for our customers.
 We offer new sales events daily with a curated selection of popular branded products at deeply discounted prices in limited quantities during limited time periods, creating the element of "thrill and excitement" associated with our unique customer shopping experience.
 Our strong merchandizing expertise enables us to select the brand composition and product mix of our daily sales events that appeal to our customers, which mostly consist of urban and educated individuals in China who are seeking lifestyle enhancements.
 We have built a highly engaged and loyal customer base that contributes to our sales growth, while also enabling us to attract new customers primarily through word-of-mouth referrals.
 A majority of our customers have purchased products from us more than once.
-Our total number of repeat customers was 0.2 million, 0.9 million and 2.6 million in 2010, 2011 and 2012, respectively, representing 56.2%, 60.6% and 63.9%, respectively, of the total number of our active customers during the same periods.
-Orders placed by our repeat customers accounted for 86.7%, 91.9% and 93.2% of our total orders during the same periods.
+Our total number of repeat customers was 14 thousand, 0.2 million and 0.9 million in 2009, 2010 and 2011, respectively, representing 36.8%, 56.2% and 60.6%, respectively, of the total number of our active customers during the same periods.
+Orders placed by our repeat customers accounted for 66.2%, 86.7% and 91.9% of our total orders during the same periods.

 We are a preferred online flash sales channel in China for popular domestic and international brands.
 We believe that well-known and popular brands are attracted to our website and services because of our ability to monetize large volume of their inventory in short periods of time, increase consumer awareness of their brands and products, reach potential customers throughout China, and fulfill their demand for customer data analysis and inventory management.
-Among the brands who have promoted and sold products on our website, substantially all of them have returned to pursue additional sales opportunities with us.
-To date, we have the exclusive rights to sell selective products from over 700 brands.
+Among the 1,900 brands who have promoted and sold products on our website, substantially all of them have returned to pursue additional sales opportunities with us.
+To date, we have the exclusive rights to sell selective products from over 360 brands.

 We strive to optimize every aspect of our operations as we continue to grow our business.
 We generally have the right to return unsold items for most of our products to our brand partners.
-Our logistics operations and inventory management systems are specifically designed to support the frequent sales events on our website and handle a large volume of inventory turnover.
-We use both leading delivery companies with nationwide coverage and quality regional or local couriers to ensure reliable and timely delivery.
+Our logistics operations and inventory management systems are specifically designed to support the frequent sales events on our flash sales website and handle a large volume of inventory turnover.
+We use both leading delivery companies with nationwide coverage and quality regional couriers to ensure reliable and timely delivery.
 We have developed our IT infrastructure to support the surge of visitor traffic to our website during the peak hours of our daily flash sales.
 We believe that our efficient operational and management systems combined with our robust IT infrastructure set a solid foundation for our continuing growth.